-According to myth, Sifnos was named after the son of Herod hero Sounion.
-From another version, the name of Sifnos came from the adjective Sifnos that means empty, and it is talking about the number of underground mines on the island.
+According to myth, Sifnos was named after the son of Herod’s hero Sounion.
+In another version, the name of Sifnos came from the adjective Sifnos which means empty, and it is talking about the number of underground mines on the island.
 Sifnos is also called Sifana, Akis, Merope, Sifanos, or Sifanto.

 The Ionians between 1130 and 1120BC colonized Sifnos and the rest of the Cycladic complex.
 During the period, Kastro was established as the new capital of Sifnos.
 There was artistic, cultural, and commercial development during this period, and you will find proof in the numerous marble buildings, water supplies, and diverse sanctuaries on the island.